“Learn to photograph and create beautiful landscapes!”

-But it’s not all theory, as you will gain experience in real-world landscape photography under the tutelage of Brian and Seng, as you shoot in the field at Cottesloe and North Cottesloe, using the full range of landscape photography equipment at your disposal.
+But it’s not all theory, as you will gain experience in real-world landscape photography under the tutelage of Brian and Seng, as you shoot in the field at North Beach, using the full range of landscape photography equipment at your disposal.
 You’ll gain practical knowledge but also learn useful tips that will help you create better, stronger compositions!

-This workshop includes both theory and practical components, including an engaging and inspiring series of presentations, followed by hands-on landscape photography at Cottesloe and North Cottesloe during the “Golden Hour” and into sunset and dusk.
+This workshop includes both theory and practical components, including an engaging and inspiring series of presentations, followed by hands-on landscape photography during the “Golden Hour” and into sunset and dusk.

 WHAT YOU WILL LEARN:

-The four types of lighting in landscapes and how best to use them.
+- The types of lighting in landscapes and how best to use them.

 WHAT YOU WILL NEED: